 If you're in an unhealthy or abusive relationship, figuring out the next step can be very difficult.
 You have feelings for this person and have developed a history with them.
 However, it's the future, not the past, that you should consider.
 Will you be happy with them?
 Will you be able to achieve your goals?
 Will you feel safe?
 Whatever decision you make, we can help you plan for your safety.

-You may not be ready or it may not be possible to leave your abusive relationship, but you can still increase your safety.
+Another possibility is that you want to break up, but you may not be ready or it may not be possible to safely leave your abusive relationship.
 Try following these tips:

 - If you go to a party or event with your partner, plan a way home with someone you trust.

 - Avoid being alone with your partner.
-Make sure that other people are around when you're together.
+Try to make sure that other people are around when you're together.

 - If you're alone with your partner, make sure that someone knows where you are and when you'll return.